giovanischiar/fridgnet/README.md

   - The Geocoder finds the address for each GPS coordinate and returns to the application.
   - The application extracts the names of all the different levels of administrative regions (city, county, state, and country) for each address and sends each one to the Nominatim API.
   - The Nominatim API returns a JSON containing the list of coordinates that mark the outline of each level of administrative region.
-  - The application plots these coordinates and connects them, forming a polygon, using Google Map Components to show it to the user.
+  - The application plots the coordinates of each administrative region and connects them, forming polygons, using Google Map Components to show them to the user.

 ### Hide Exclaves